WANG-AXIS/wang-axis.github.io/_pages/home.md

 Our lab focuses on innovation and translation of medical imaging, with an emphasis on x-ray CT, multi-modality/multi-scale imaging, and deep image reconstruction and analysis.
 We have been continuously funded by federal agencies and leading companies.
 Our world-class collaboration network includes industry leaders and top academic institutions such as
 GE Healthcare,
-MARS,
+MARS Bioimaging,
 FDA, SBU, JHU,
 Harvard, Stanford, Yale,
+MSK Cancer Center,
 Wake Forest, UMass Lowell,
-MSK Cancer Center,
+Albany Medical Center,
 HSS (Hospital for Special Surgery), and others.
 Together, we are developing theories, methods, software, systems, and workflows to shape the future of healthcare.

 We are grateful for funding and support from [National Institutes of Health](https://www.nih.gov/), [GE Healthcare](https://www.gehealthcare.com/), [Nvidia](https://www.nvidia.com/en-us/), and [Rensselaer Polytechnic Institute](https://www.rpi.edu).